-Approximately 1 in 8 Montanans struggle with hunger, including 45,000 children living in food insecure homes.
+Approximately 1 in 8 Montanans struggle with hunger, and over 38,000 children live in food insecure homes.

 What is food insecurity?